 We have made several other, smaller updates to our style guide since our last CTU release, but we only applied these changes to cards that were already included in the CTU from a previous release or from one of the other issues we were addressing with version 1.3.
 Here’s a quick list of the new style elements you may spot in this update:

-• We’ve removed some “if able” and “must” clauses where there was a functionally equivalent way to write the ability that doesn’t have as much subtle rules baggage.
-For example, Economic Warfare’s main ability now reads, “If the Runner has at least 4credit, they lose 4credit.”, since not having enough credits was the only way the Runner could fail to be “able” to lose them.
+- We’ve removed some “if able” and “must” clauses where there was a functionally equivalent way to write the ability that doesn’t have as much subtle rules baggage.
+For example, Economic Warfare’s main ability now reads, “If the Runner has at least 4, they lose 4.”, since not having enough credits was the only way the Runner could fail to be “able” to lose them.
 Not all abilities with these phrases have been changed, because in many cases we do actually need the specific rules that come along with them.

 You can find Card Text Updates v1.3 in PDF form at the NISEI Comprehensive Rules Hub, or download it directly by clicking here.
 The wording updates will also be integrated onto NetrunnerDB later today.